Special activities for young people

 Ongoing Exhibition

-These new activities are being offered to families to coincide with the ongoing exhibition By glass and stone.
-Chagall in mosaic
+These new activities are on offer to families to mark the current exhibition *Chagall at Work: An Exceptional Loan*.

 Opening hours

-Ticket sales end 30 minutes before museum closing time.
+Ticket sales close 30 minutes before the museum closes.

 Rates